Uber and Lyft Rideshare Accidents

 If you or a loved one was injured in a rideshare accident or if you are an Uber or Lyft driver seeking workers’ compensation, Pasternack, Tilker, Ziegler, Walsh, Stanton & Romano LLP, can help.

 Our firm offers free case evaluations.
 Contact us anytime to schedule an appointment with an Uber accident lawyer.
 A member of our legal team will listen to the details of your injuries and help you understand how the law applies to you.
+We’ll advise you of your legal options, whether that’s negotiating a settlement or filing a lawsuit.

 Our lawyers take cases on contingency.
 This means there is no down payment or hourly rate for you to pay.
 Our fee is calculated into your final settlement or verdict and covered by the insurance companies.
 We only get paid when we win.